bbzorba/ESP32-Sensor-Applications/README.md

 ## Setting up a Project

-Each project in this repository includes only the source code (main source files and components) for ESP-IDF projects.
-You should **not clone this repository directly as a project**.
-Instead, follow these steps to create your own ESP-IDF project and use the provided source code:
+Each project in this repository includes the source code suitable for ESP-IDF projects.
+If you want to create your own ESP-IDF project, you should follow these steps:

 ### How to Create a New ESP-IDF Project in Visual Studio Code